 any remaining Google services that are running

-to the customer server and
+to the customer computer which cannot connect and

 If Methods 1 and 2 above do not resolve the issue, try this method to resolve the issue.

 titled restoreCertificate.ps1 and backupCertficiate.ps1 to the customer server

 Powershell as an

 (right click on Powershell - Run as administrator option)

 in powershell to the directory you placed the script on the customer computer (use the cd.. and cd <directory name> commands to navigate)